th3y3m/math-util/README.md

-# Welcome to Math Utility Repository
+# Welcome to Math Utility Repository ver.
+7.6.2024

-## You will find in this repo the following stuff
+## You wil find in this repo the following stuff

 * A Math Utility source code to demonstrate the Math library using Java & Maven
 * A Unit Test test script using JUnit Testing Framework to ensure the quality of source code